icehawk/icehawk.github.io/Contents/docs/icehawk/delegation.md

 You can decide to whether implement the delegate interface or extend the default delegate class.

+The call order of the delegate methods is as shown above in the default class.

 <hr class="blockspace">

 ## Set up global vars